Oswald Boelcke: In memoriam

 Pilots from Jagdstaffel 2 rushed forward to the artillery position where Boelcke had crashed, hoping he was still alive.
 The gunners handed over his body to them.
 Despite Boelcke being Protestant, his memorial service was held in the Catholic Cambrai Cathedral on 31 October.
 Among the many wreaths, there was one from Captain Wilson and three of his fellow prisoners; its ribbon was addressed to "The opponent we admired and esteemed so highly".
-Another wreath of British origin had been air dropped at the authorization of the Royal Flying Corps; it read "To the memory of Captain Boelcke, our brave and chivalrous opponent".
+Another wreath of British origin had been air dropped by the Royal Flying Corps; it read "To the memory of Captain Boelcke, our brave and chivalrous opponent".

 Rupprecht, Crown Prince of Bavaria attended the ceremony and two generals spoke at the service.
 Richthofen preceded the coffin from the cathedral, displaying Boelcke's decorations.
 The sun broke through the gloom as the coffin was placed on a gun caisson.
 Idling aircraft criss-crossed overhead in tribute.
 The journey to a waiting train passed through an honor guard to the sound of rifle salutes, followed by a hymn.
 The train crept away through Magdeburg and Halberstadt to Dessau.

 When the train arrived in Dessau the next day, Boelcke was taken to his home church, Saint John's and laid out before the altar, attended by an honor guard of decorated sergeant pilots.
 Condolences, decorations and honors arrived from the crowned heads of Europe.
 When the funeral service was held on the afternoon of 2 November, the crowd was packed with royalty, generals and nobility.
 General Moriz von Lyncker gave Boelcke's funeral oration, followed by a speech by Lieth-Thomsen.
 Boelcke was buried in the Ehrenfriedhof (Cemetery of Honor).